 To be awarded the degree students must receive no more than one dissenting vote from the total examining committee.
 Students must make all the necessary changes in the text of the thesis before it is bound.
 Students must observe all requirements, including submitting one unbound copy of the thesis with the signature of an advisor to the Graduate Student Services and Progress Office, before a degree can be awarded.

-Graduate Education policy requires graduate programs to host open and public thesis defense for doctoral candidates and inasmuch final oral examinations are open to the public.
-To ensure complete openness the Computer Science Program has adopted public requirements that indicate once a thesis has been approved one copy must be made available for public perusal, preferably on-line.
-The availability of this copy, along with the time and place of your thesis defense must be announced in writing and electronic mail to graduate faculty and students, at least one week in advance.
+Graduate Education policy requires that all thesis defense presentations for doctoral candidates be made open to the public.
+To ensure transparency, the Computer Science Department requires doctoral candidates to make their full dissertation available to the public prior to the final oral defense.
+The availability of this copy, along with the time and place of your thesis defense must be communicated to for dissemination through electronic mail to current graduate faculty and students, at least one week prior to your defense date.
 This announcement must contain a one-page descriptive abstract of the thesis to be defended, the name of the thesis advisor, the names of any co-advisors, and the URL of your thesis.
-To schedule the Final Oral Examination, a student you must notify the Graduate school through the online system.
+To schedule the Final Oral Examination, the student must notify the Graduate school through the online system.
 The Computer Science front desk staff can assist with reserving a room if needed. to notify the faculty, peers and the general public of the Thesis Defense.

 After passing the final oral exam, students must turn in the signed Thesis Defense Report Form to the GSSP office within 24 hours.
 Upon your departure, please remember to submit to the department a change of address, the name of your first employer (after graduation) and return keys you have for your office and/or the labs.